-The data access interface in the vehicle must be, as most as possible, standard, and easy accessible for the police officer in the event of roadside control, whatever the model of the vehicle (a unique tool for connection to the vehicle).
+FR also wish that as soon as possible, Tthe data access interface in the vehicle must be, as most as possible, standard, and easy accessible for the police officer in the event of roadside control or any other need, whatever the model of the vehicle (a unique tool for connection to the vehicle).

-Data recorded should be only all the status flags of the AD system (activation - deactivation, transition demand, emergency manoeuvre....)
+Data recorded should be only all the status flags of the AD system (activation-deactivation, transition demand, emergency manoeuvre....)